Spl0itable/nosflare/README.md

 ### Prerequisites

-- A [Cloudflare](https://www.cloudflare.com/plans/) account with Workers and KV Store enabled.
+- A [Cloudflare](https://www.cloudflare.com/plans/) account with Workers and R2 bucket enabled.
 - [Node.js](https://nodejs.org/) and npm (for installing dependencies and running the build script).
-- [Wrangler CLI](https://developers.cloudflare.com/workers/cli-wrangler/install-update) (optional) or access to the Cloudflare dashboard for deployment.
+- (optional) [Wrangler CLI](https://developers.cloudflare.com/workers/cli-wrangler/install-update) or access to the Cloudflare dashboard for deployment.

 ### Dependencies